nickjwhite/diogenes/README.md

 ========

-Diogenes is a tool for searching, browsing and reading the databases of ancient texts, primarily in Latin and Greek, that are published by the Packard Humanities Institute and the Thesaurus Linguae Graecae.
+Diogenes is a tool for searching, browsing and reading the databases of ancient texts, primarily in Latin and Greek, that were once published by the Packard Humanities Institute and the Thesaurus Linguae Graecae.

 If you just want to install and run the program, go to the Diogenes webpage, and download a pre-packaged version for your operating system